How Long Does Food Poisoning Last?

 • Stomach cramps

 Symptoms usually appear after two to five days of exposure.
-Raw or undercooked poultry that has been consumed or prepared on cutting boards that spread the bacteria to other foods, unpasteurized milk and dairy products, contaminated water, and contact with cat or dog feces have been associated with outbreaks of Campylobacter.
+Raw or undercooked poultry that has been consumed or prepared on cutting boards that spread the bacteria to other foods, unpasteurized milk and dairy products, contaminated water, and contact with cat or dog feces have been associated with Campylobacter outbreaks.
 Common complications can include:

 • Irritable bowel syndrome